zevv/bucklespring/README.md

 $ make
 ```

+I was also told the following: "You need superuser privileges to create the
+event tap, unless accessibility is enabled.
+To do so, select the "Enable access
+for assistive devices" checkbox in the Universal Access system preference
+pane."

 Please let me know if this works for you, because I'm not able to test this
 myself due to lack of hardware.